Travel to New England

 While activities such as running events, fishing tournaments, art fairs and Christmas shopping strolls are planned from May through November, Block Island’s busiest season is between Memorial Day and Labor Day.
 For those seeking a bit more quietude, the off months may be just the remedy for a little relaxation while still enjoying great weather.

 Now, about that weather.
 As with many locations in New England, temperatures can vary from one minute to the next.
-Come prepared for temperatures in peak season from the mid 60s to upper 80s or even hotter and know that the temperature can drop at any moment.
-If you forget your Gansett Island sweatshirt, you can always pick something up in one of the shops on Block Island.
+Come prepared for temperatures in peak season from the

-Things to Do on Block Island
+Things to do on Block Island

 Marie has been coming to Block Island for family vacations all her life and holds this island very close to her heart.
 After all, Block Island is the inspiration for Gansett Island!
 Now that you’re finally here, take some time to enjoy the island’s beaches, shopping, hiking, lighthouses and so much more.
 As you wander, you’re sure to see a few things that look familiar if you’ve read the McCarthys of Gansett Island Series.